Assassin654/AutoClicker/MacroExamples/help.md

 You can paste the contents of these files into your macro editor or download them and move them to your macros folder.

-you can find the macros folder in the settings and clicking Open Macro Files.
+You can find the macros folder in the settings and clicking Open Macro Files.
+This is how you can also share your macros with your friends easily.
+However, note that if you have mouse movements, etc, they may not line up on your friend's screen if you do not have the same monitor resolutions.